bytaj/birthday-greetings/README.md

-# Birthday Greetings kata in PHP
+# Birthday Greetings kata in PHP fully dockerized

 This is a simple refactoring exercise that is meant to teach something about dependency inversion and dependency injection.